AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 }
 ```

-For the rest of the function body let's see what can be complex:
+For the rest of the function body let's see what can be tricky:

 - For ` address(0)` in solidity you can use `openbrush::traits::ZERO_ADDRESS` (which is a const `[0; 32]`)
 - For `sqrt` you can either implement the [same function](https://github.com/AstarNetwork/wasm-tutorial-dex/blob/4afd2d2a0503ad5dfcecd87e2b40d55cd3c854a0/uniswap-v2/logics/impls/pair/pair.rs#L437) or use [integer-sqrt](https://crates.io/crates/integer-sqrt)